KevinMusgrave/pytorch-metric-learning/docs/testers.md

 	* You'll probably want to access the accuracy metrics, which are stored in ```tester.all_accuracies```.
 This is a nested dictionary with the following format: ```tester.all_accuracies[split_name][metric_name] = metric_value```
 	* If you set ```size_of_tsne``` to be greater than 0, then the T-SNE embeddings will be stored in ```tester.tsne_embeddings``` which is a dictionary with the following format: ```tester.tsne_embeddings[split_name]["tsne_level%d"] = (embeddings, labels)```.
 (Note that ```"tsne_level%d"``` refers to the label hierarchy level.
 If you use the default label hierarchy level, then the string will be ```"tsne_level0"```.)
 	* If you want ready-to-use hooks, take a look at the [logging_presets module](utils.md#logging_presets).
+* **dataset_labels**: The labels for your dataset.
+Can be 1-dimensional (1 label per datapoint) or 2-dimensional, where each row represents a datapoint, and the columns are the multiple labels that the datapoint has.
+Labels can be integers or strings. **This option needs to be specified only if ```set_min_label_to_zero``` is True.**
+* **set_min_label_to_zero**: If True, labels will be mapped such that they represent their rank in the label set.
+For example, if your dataset has labels 5, 10, 12, 13, then at each iteration, these would become 0, 1, 2, 3.
+You should also set this to True if you want to use string labels.
+In that case, 'dog', 'cat', 'monkey' would get mapped to 1, 0, 2.
+If True, you must pass in ```dataset_labels``` (see above).
+The default is False.

 ## GlobalEmbeddingSpaceTester
 Computes nearest neighbors by looking at all points in the embedding space.
 This is probably the tester you are looking for.